A Better Jamaica

 JAC’s Holiday Music - Strong communities understand that the arts play a critical role in the health and well being of any community.
 A Better Jamaica’s “Jamaica Arts Council” (JAC) is a grass-roots arts service effort dedicated to supporting the growth of the arts in Jamaica.
 The first of JAC’s programs was “JAC’s Holiday Music” – a seven night live music performance series that takes place on the token booth level of the Jamaica Center subway station leading up to and including Christmas Eve.
 JAC’s Holiday Music premiered in December of 2013 and has returned every year since then.
 The Valentine's Day version of JACs Holiday Music was launched in 2019 and features several singers on one night.

 The AirTrain Jazz Festival - Strong communities celebrate their legacies by paying homage to their past.
 Jamaica has a rich legacy of jazz.
-Since the Fall of 2014, A Better Jamaica has joined forces with the Sutphin Boulevard Business Improvement District to pay tribute to Jamaica’s rich jazz history by launching The AirTrain Jazz Festival.
+Since the Fall of 2014, A Better Jamaica has joined forces with the Sutphin Boulevard to pay tribute to Jamaica’s rich jazz history by launching The AirTrain Jazz Festival.
 The festival presents live jazz on Thursday evenings on the concourse level of Jamaica’s AirTrain Station – the transfer point between the JFK AirTrain, the Long Island Railroad’s Jamaica station, and the New York City subway system’s Sutphin Boulevard station.
 Recent seasons have witnessed twenty-eight performances on Thursday afternoons/evenings – from 5:00 pm to 7:00 pm – from October to May.

 ABJ’s CASA - Strong communities understand that participation in the arts is critically important to the growth and development of young people in particular.
 A Better Jamaica is proud to provide arts training to the young people of P.S.
 40, M.S.
 355, and I.S.
 59 via the CASA programs that we run.
-Key to the program’s success is the fabulously talented Kerri Edge and her team of teaching artists.

 SU-CASA - From March through May of 2017, A Better Jamaica will conduct a SU-CASA program at the Rockaway Boulevard branch of the Jamaica Service Program for Older Adults.
 We’ll deploy Master Weaver Oke Ofiaeli to lead a group of seniors in an exploration of weaving on a Schacht 15″ Cricket Loom.
 Participants will weave – among other things – household goods and apparel accessories.